Watch Games Live on America One Sports, the “Official Broadband and Mobile Broadcaster” of the ECHL

 • The league officially changed its name from East Coast Hockey League to ECHL on May 19, 2003.

-• 281 ECHL players have played their first game in the last nine seasons for an average of more than 31 per year.
+• 251 ECHL players have played their first game in the last eight seasons for an average of more than 31 per year.

-• ECHL has affiliations with 26 of the 30 NHL teams in 2013-14, marking the 17th consecutive season that the league has affiliations with at least 20 teams in the NHL.
+• ECHL has affiliations with 25 of the 30 NHL teams in 2012-13, marking the 16th consecutive season that the league had affiliations with at least 20 teams in the NHL.

-• 29 coaches with an ECHL background are working behind the benches of teams in the NHL including Anaheim Ducks head coach Bruce Boudreau, Pittsburgh Penguins head coach Dan Bylsma, New York Islanders head coach Jack Capuano and Florida Panthers interim head coach Peter Horachek.
-It is the ninth consecutive season that there have been 11 or more coaches with an ECHL background working in the NHL.
+• 30 coaches with an ECHL background are working behind the benches of teams in the NHL including Anaheim Ducks head coach Bruce Boudreau, Pittsburgh Penguins head coach and 2011 Jack Adams Award winner Dan Bylsma, New York Islanders head coach Jack Capuano, Dallas Stars head coach Glen Gulutzan, Philadelphia Flyers head coach Peter Laviolette and Winnipeg Jets head coach Claude Noel.
+It is the seventh consecutive season that there have been 11 or more coaches with an ECHL background working in the NHL.
+Boudreau, who coached Mississippi for three seasons winning the Kelly Cup championship in 1999, was named NHL Coach of the Year in 2007-08 becoming the first former ECHL coach to receive the award.

 • Ryan Stanzel and Jeremy Zager, who were both recipients of the ECHL Media Relations Director of the Year award, are working in the communications department for the Minnesota Wild and the Los Angeles Kings, respectively.
 Former ECHL assistant director of communications Joe Siville works in the communications department for the Philadelphia Flyers.